KdotJPG/NoisePosti.ng/_posts/2024-1-20-Evaluating-Multiple-Noise-Seeds-At-Once.md

 image: /assets/images/multi-seedable-noise/title.png
 ---

-Applications built on procedural noise often rely on a network of interconnected noise channels.
-In certain situations, some of these layers may share a common frequency and differ only in their seeds.
-This is notably prevalent in cave tunnel generation, biome map sampling, and multi-color blending, where the target patterns can depend fundamentally on the interplay between multiple individual values.
+Procedural generation pipelines often rely on networks of interconnected noise channels.
+In some situations, several layers may share a frequency and differ only in their seeds.
+This is common in cave tunnel generation, biome map sampling, and color blending, where the target patterns depend fundamentally on the interplay between multiple individual values.
 As the complexity of a generator grows, so too can the importance of optimization.
 In this article, I will demonstrate an approach through which multiple seeds of noise can be evaluated using a single efficient function call.

 ----